vhnatovskyi/quant-rp-helper/README.md

 ## Safety and Considerations

-This tool is designed for automation tasks and should be used responsibly.
-Ensure compliance with any applicable terms of service for applications where this automation is used.
+This tool is designed for automation tasks on the **Quant RP Server (GTA V)** and should be used responsibly within the server's rules and guidelines.

+### Important Notes:
+- **Server Compliance**: Ensure that the use of automation tools is permitted by the Quant RP Server rules
+- **Fair Play**: Use responsibly to enhance your roleplay experience without disrupting others
+- **Terms of Service**: Always comply with GTA V's and the server's terms of service
+- **Moderation**: Be mindful of your activity patterns to maintain a natural roleplay experience

+### Disclaimer:
+Users are responsible for ensuring compliance with all applicable server rules, game terms of service, and local regulations.
+The developers of this tool are not responsible for any consequences resulting from its use.